 The need to protect your business operations from cyber threats is one of the most important things that you can do in the new year.
 If you are not seeing the entire threat picture, if you are not taking steps to protect the business (the entire business) from disruptive events, you are putting every effort you’ve taken to grow your business in jeopardy.
 Information security isn’t an IT issue.
 Instead, it is an important business decision that will help guide your business to a successful new year.

 If your business needs assistance understanding its security landscape and creating a roadmap on what to make investments in to improve your defenses, reach out to FRSecure.
-A security risk assessment like the FISASCORE can give you an understanding of your information security situation and will give you the tools needed to make the proper investments in information security for your company.
+A security risk assessment can give you an understanding of your information security situation and will give you the tools needed to make the proper investments in information security for your company.